rizemon/tp/docs/DeveloperGuide.md

 3. Executes the selected `Module` on the retrieved `Data` object and stores the processed content in a new `Data` object.
 4. Sets the new `Data` object as the current data in `DataManager`.
 5. Prints the contents of the new `Data` object to the console.
-6. Retrieves the current `Data` object from `DataManager`.
-7. Executes the selected `Module` on the retrieved `Data` object and creates a new `Data` object.
-8. Sets the new `Data` object as the current data in `DataManager`.
-9. Prints the content of the new `Data` object to the console.

 ##### SelectCommand (Recipe)